MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-network-nlb.md

 ---
-title: Integrate NLB with VMM service templates
+title: Integrate load balancing with VMM service templates
 description: This article provides guidance for setting up load balancing for VMM service tiers
 author:  rayne-wiselman
+ms-author: raynew
 manager:  cfreemanwa
-ms.date:  2016-09-04
+ms.date:  2016-09-22
 ms.topic:  article
 ms.prod:  system-center-threshold
 ms.technology:  virtual-machine-manager
 ---

-# Integrate NLB with VMM service templates
+# Integrate load balancing with VMM service templates

->Applies To: System Center 2016 Technical Preview - Virtual Machine Manager
+>Applies To: System Center 2016 - Virtual Machine Manager

-Read this article to learn about integrating network load balancing (NLB) with System Center 2016 - Virtual Machine Manager (VMM) service templates
+Read this article to learn about integrating Windows network load balancing (NLB), and hardware load balancers with System Center 2016 - Virtual Machine Manager (VMM) service templates.

-## Overview

 Service templates group VMs together to provide an app.
 They contain information about a service, including the VMs that are deployed as part of the service, the applications installed on VMs, and the network settings that should be used.
 You can add VM templates, network settings, applications, and storage to a service template.